liammcnabb/spider-man-villain-viz/README.md

-# This repo is entirely written by Claude as an example of a workflow.
+# This repo is entirely written by Claude as a public example of a workflow.
 Since I do not pay for any AI, progress is limited by the amount of tokens I get per month.

 # Spider-Man Villain Timeline